Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \subsubsection{Handling Challenging Conditions}

 Fusion in challenging conditions refers to the ability of a sensor fusion system to maintain reliable and accurate perception even in adverse environments, where individual sensors may face difficulties.
-In such conditions, sensor measurements are noisy, degraded, or influenced by poor visibility, adverse weather and object occlusions \cite{guan2023achelous, guan2023efficient, guan2023mask}.
+In such conditions, sensor measurements are noisy, degraded, or influenced by poor visibility, adverse weather and object occlusions \cite{guan2023achelous, guan2023efficient, guan2024mask, guan2023achelous++}.
 Therefore, sensor fusion aims to leverage the complementary strengths of different sensors to compensate for the limitations of one sensor with the capabilities of another.
 Developing robust fusion algorithms that handle varying environmental conditions and adaptively combine sensor data is critical for reliable perception.

-Fusion in challenging conditions may require adaptive fusion strategies that dynamically adjust fusion parameters based on environmental conditions.
+Fusion in challenging conditions requires adaptive fusion strategies that dynamically adjust fusion parameters based on environmental conditions.
 Developing data weighting techniques that assign appropriate weights to sensor measurements based on reliability can enhance fusion performance under challenging conditions \cite{nweke2019data, meng2020survey}.
-For example, under adverse weather conditions, radar sensors may be more reliable than cameras or LiDAR, and therefore the fusion algorithm should adaptively emphasize radar data and de-emphasize other sensors.
+For example, radar sensors may be more reliable than cameras and LiDARs under adverse weather conditions.
+Therefore, the fusion algorithm should adaptively emphasize radar data and de-emphasize other sensors.

 Effective fusion in challenging conditions also requires uncertainty estimation associated with sensor measurements.
+It refers to the lack of complete confidence or knowledge about the observations obtained from different sensors in the fusion process.
 Probabilistic fusion techniques should be incorporated to model and propagate uncertainties properly.
 Bayesian neural networks are notable techniques employed for uncertainty estimation, using the prior distribution of network weights to infer the posterior distribution.
 This enables the computation of probabilities for specific predictions, thereby enhancing the reliability of the fusion network \cite{feng2020deep, mackay1992practical}.
 Such techniques should enable fusion algorithms to make informed decisions considering the uncertainty levels in fused data.